Cover image for 8 critical usability issues in web design (and how to fix them)

 • Overloaded menus - Too many top-level items create choice paralysis

-• Vague labels - Generic terms like "Solutions" or "Resources" that don't communicate what users will find
+• Vague labels - Generic terms like "Solutions" or "Resources" that do not communicate what users will find

 • Inconsistent placement - Navigation that moves between pages or disappears on certain screens

-• Missing breadcrumbs - Users can't determine their location within the site hierarchy
+• Missing breadcrumbs - Users cannot determine their location within the site hierarchy

 Addressing these issues requires both simplification and clarity: